amygorgon/didtyronzil/docs/CRUD-operations/did-resolve.md

 The software component is called DID-URL Dereferencer, and it takes as input a DID URL, a DID Document and a set of dereferencing options and returns the specific resource.
 The dereferencing options control how the resource is dereferenced.

-> DID-URL dereferencing will be supported in future versions of tyronZIL.
+> DID-URL dereferencing will be supported in future versions of the protocol.